 - CT saturation and the DC current component phenomenon cause the current differences.

-- The external ground fault in electrical system from the low voltage transformer side can cause the zero-sequent current component which can operate the ΔI.
+- The external ground fault in the electrical system from the low voltage transformer side can cause the zero-sequent current component which can operate the ΔI.

 Nowadays, analog and digital differential protection can be found in the electrical system.
 The analog system uses the old-fashioned mechanical solutions, while the new digital technology solves the issues by using a software.

 New electrical systems are designed according to the digital protection systems.
-The digital systems resolve the using of the interconnection transformers, the higher threshold ΔI value, chokes (inductors) and capacitors.
+The digital systems resolve the using of the interconnection transformers, the higher threshold ΔI value, chokes (inductors), and capacitors.

 It is very tricky to set the corresponding threshold ΔI current.
-It should be low enough to detect faulty current and take power transformer off the service in short period.
+It should be low enough to detect faulty current and take the power transformer off the service in a short period.
 But on the other hand, it should be high enough to avoid the wrong operation in some regular transformer condition such as first energizing (higher current), no-load current (DC current component), etc.

 If the remnant flux is present in the transformer core when it is first energized, the inrush current value can reach almost the short circuit current value.
 Because of that, it is necessary to predict protection operation delay when the transformer is first energized.